 No customer obsession, please!

 So.
-I have a Whirlpool dishwasher, which came with a newly built townhouse.
-There was a minor problem a few months ago, I called the service center, and they sent a technician and fixed it, it was a good experience and I hardly remember it.
-It broke again last week for a different reason.
+I have a Whirlpool dishwasher that came with my newly built townhouse.
+A few months ago, there was a minor problem.
+I called the service center, they sent a technician who fixed it promptly, and it was a good experience I hardly remember.
+Last week, it broke again for a different reason.

-I called the service center, and after waiting for 5 minutes and being repeatedly told to book a service online, I did.
+I called the service center and, after waiting for 5 minutes while being repeatedly told to book a service online, I did just that.

-On the day, the technician showed up, asked for a dated receipt to prove warranty is still in effect.
-I explained it came with the house, and showed him an inspection report from Ontario's housing insurance company, which is what everyone else had been asking for so far.
-He said he couldn't recognize it and he needed to see a document of possession from the lawyers.
+On the scheduled day, the technician showed up and asked for a dated receipt to prove the warranty was still in effect.
+I explained that the dishwasher came with the house and showed him an inspection report from Ontario's housing insurance company, which is what everyone else had been asking for so far.
+He said he couldn't recognize it and needed to see a document of possession from the lawyers.
 I couldn't produce it on the spot because I didn't know what it was, and he couldn't tell me the exact name of the document.

-I spent some time looking through my bookshelf and he took a look at the dishwasher and appeared clueless at the problem.
+While I spent some time looking through my bookshelf, he took a look at the dishwasher and appeared clueless about the problem.

-I asked him if I can call the service center or even check with the technician who came last time to confirm if he should accept my document, he said he couldn't, and any instructions had to be written in his work order.
+I asked if I could call the service center or even check with the technician who came last time to confirm if he should accept my document.
+He said he couldn't, and any instructions had to be written in his work order.

-I asked him how much would it cost if I just paid him, he said $150 plus tax.
-And he added I wouldn't be able to expense it later to the warranty because the corporate office would decline on grounds of "why didn't you clear it up before you paid?".
+I asked how much it would cost if I just paid him.
+He said $150 plus tax, adding that I wouldn't be able to expense it later to the warranty because the corporate office would decline on the grounds of "why didn't you clear it up before you paid?"

-Then he politely waited for about 10 minutes while I kept looking through my bookshelf.
-He then told me he had to go to his next customer, and I should call service center the day after, because service center would be confused on the same day since there was already a technician visit.
-And I should tell them to put in the worker order what documents to accept.
+He then politely waited for about 10 minutes while I kept looking through my bookshelf.
+Eventually, he told me he had to go to his next customer and that I should call the service center the day after.
+He explained that the service center would be confused if I called on the same day since there was already a technician visit.
+He advised me to tell them to put in the work order what documents to accept.

-I asked for a card from him (with the intention of maybe giving a bad review), he told me he didn't have it, he worked with Whirlpool directly therefore (?) doesn't have a card.
+I asked for his card (intending to possibly give a bad review), but he told me he didn't have one.
+He explained that he worked with Whirlpool directly and therefore (?) didn't have a card.
 He then left.

 Business Analyst Hat

-Result: Product is unfixed, and customer is unhappy.
-Despite showing up at the customer site, having the tools and the time to fix the problem, the agent could not do it because of confusion on paperwork.
+Result: Product is unfixed, and the customer is unhappy.
+Despite showing up at the customer site, having the tools and the time to fix the problem, the agent could not do it because of confusion over paperwork.

 Gaps:

-• The agent lacks detailed specifications of the job, and the ability to retrieve it from the headquarter.
-The customer is asked to prove himself by producing unknown documents.
+• The agent lacks detailed specifications of the job and the ability to retrieve them from headquarters.
+The customer is asked to prove themselves by producing unknown documents.

 • The agent has no agency to improve the customer experience.
 The agent did not appear to try particularly hard to help the customer.
 Even if he did, he could not justify working without hard evidence of warranty.

-• The headquarter has no fail safe to salvage the customer experience.
-It appears reasonable to give instructions to agents on site, or to honor a warranty claim after the customer pays for it.
+• The headquarters has no fail-safe to salvage the customer experience.
+It appears reasonable to give instructions to agents on site or to honor a warranty claim after the customer pays for it.

-• The headquarter is not collecting feedback data.
+• The headquarters is not collecting feedback data.
 Customer trust is eroded, but customer feedback is not solicited via surveys or the agent.

 Management Consultant Hat